 Even if you’re not allergic to wasps, visit a doctor when you’re stung by more than twenty bald-faced hornets.
 While one bald-faced hornet sting shouldn’t cause any lasting damage, multiple could be fatal.

-Where do Bald-faced Hornets Nest?
+Where do Bald-Faced Hornets Nest?

 To avoid a bald-faced hornet sting, keep an eye out for their hives.
 Other yellowjackets create intricate underground living quarters, but bald-faced hornets craft aboveground ariel nests.

 Bald-faced hornets build their hives in the tall branches of trees or within low-hanging limbs.
 These pests will also create nests in bushes or on buildings.
 With some nests reaching lengths of two feet, bald-faced hornets can pack in around 400 colony members to Texas A&M’s Agrilife Extension.
-Most of these insects are the infertile female workers that forage for food, care for the queen, and protect the nest.
+Most of these insects are infertile female workers that forage for food, care for the queen, and protect the nest.

 Are Bald-faced Hornets Destructive?